11450 Port Rd., Culver City, CA 90230 Tel: (3l0) 842-4241 - Fax: (310) 572-9420

 What is El Marino Language School?

-Immersion Program [JIP].
+El Marino Language School is a public elementary school operated by the Culver City Unified School District.
+The school was originally built as a neighborhood school, but later closed due to declining enrollment.
+El Marino reopened in 1994 to house the district’s two elementary school Language Immersion programs, the Spanish Immersion Program [SIP] and the Japanese Immersion Program [JIP].
 The goal of both programs is for students to master grade level content while learning to speak, understand, read and write in both English and the target language – Spanish or Japanese.
 Depending on the grade level, most instruction takes place in the target language.
 English Reading/Language Arts is taught according to program guidelines.
-Students are expected to master the District’s adopted content standards in all academic areas.
+Students are expected to master the District-adopted content standards in all academic areas.

 What is El Marino’s attendance area?